sumit-ch-dev/daily-journal/README.md

 # daily-journal

 it is a daily journal to post stories, blog posts and other ideas.
+Built using Express server and MongoDB.
+To see the deployment live on Railway [click here](https://daily-journal-production-c292.up.railway.app/)

 ## Installation